Undergraduate Course: Structural Design for Fire 5 (CIVE11044)

-- understanding the philosophical underpinnings of structural design at both ambient and elevated temperature conditions;
+- understanding the philosophical and statistical underpinnings of structural design at both ambient and elevated temperature conditions;

 - understanding of the effect of temperature on material properties of - Steel, concrete, wood, composites; fire proofing and thermal insulation;

-- understanding heat transfer calculations based on imposed conditions - (Temperature vs. Heat Flux); and
+- understanding heat transfer calculations based on standard fires - ISO 834, Parametric Temperature vs. Time Curves; Real Fires (Temperature vs. Heat Flux); and

 - understand the role of loss of strength, deformation and thermal expansion and application to design of structures for fire resistance - Includes advanced analytical principles and calculations, and structural design for fire.

 |1.
 Buchanan, A.H.
 (2001) Structural Design for Fire Safety.
 Wiley.|